Wielbark culture: History

 The Wielbark culture emerged in the 1st century AD around the same area as the Oksywie culture, around the present day towns of Gdańsk and Chełmno.
 Whether the Wielbark culture was an outgrowth of the Oksywie culture or represents a new population is disputed.
 The increasing density of Wielbark centuries after its establishment suggests that it experienced significant population growth during its existence.

 During the 1st and 2nd centuries AD, the Wielbark culture expanded into the lakelands (Kashubian and Krajenskian lakes) and stretched southwards, into the region around Poznań.
 Here it ejected the Przeworsk culture, which is often associated with the Vandals.
-Rather than being entirely replaced, archaeological evidence suggest that the Przeworks were to a certain extent absorbed by the Wielbark.
+Rather than being entirely replaced, archaeological evidence suggest that the Przeworsk were to a certain extent absorbed by the Wielbark.
 The southward expansion of the Wielbark burial habits has been connected with the beginning of the Marcomannic Wars.
 By 200 AD, people of the Wielbark culture appear to have been recruited as soldiers in the Roman Army.

 In the first half of the 3rd century AD, the Wielbark culture expanded southwards along the Vistula and Bug towards the upper Dniester.
 Meanwhile, Pomeranian settlements by the Baltic Sea were somewhat, but not entirely, abandoned.
 This expansion was swifter and on an even larger scale than previous ones, and represented a significant shift of Wielbark power towards the south.
 Archaeological and linguistics evidence suggest that the expansion involved both men, women and children.
 The Gothic attack on Histria in 238 is probably connected with this expansion.
 North of the Black Sea, the Wielbark culture played a decisive role in the formation of the Chernyakhov culture in the late 3rd century AD, which by the 4th century AD would cover a huge area between the Danube and the Don River.
 Though historically controversial, it is now universally accepted that the origins of the Chernyakhov culture lie primarily in the Wielbark culture, and that the former represents a culture dominated by the Goths and other Germanic peoples.

 Isolated pockets of the Wielbark culture continued to exist in current northern Poland until the 5th century AD.
 From then it was replaced by the Sukow-Dziedzice group, which is associated with Early Slavs.